Skip to content

 Kitadol has a history of creating interesting (and award-winning) advertising campaigns that focus specifically on breaking down menstruation stigma.
-Their campaigns often feature women in traditionally masculine settings, like boxing in this case.
+Their campaigns often feature women in traditionally masculine settings, like a Thai boxer in this case.

 Credits